rmoorewrs/howto/howto-build-lts17-base-crops.md

-# WR Linux LTS17 BASE Platform build using Mirror, CROPS/Poky and Docker
+# How To build WR Linux LTS17 BASE Platform using Mirror, CROPS/Poky and Docker

 CROPS (CROssPlatformS) is a Yocto project aimed at providing a consistent build environment and avoiding build host contamination through the use of Linux containers.
 Docker is used in this example.